 Bitcoin (BTC) is the most well-known cryptocurrency, and is often conflated with cryptocurrency itself.
 Bitcoin introduced the blockchain concept in 2009 and paved the way for other cryptocurrencies that followed.
 It had a big boom at the end of 2017, as a media frenzy brought a ton of new speculators to the table, and drove the price up to nearly $20K per BTC.
 Since then, the price has stabilized, but it remains the most heavily traded cryptocurrency.

 Tokens represent assets that can be traded on blockchains.
-On Foundation, we make it easy for creators to issue a unique token for each limited-edition series of artwork they want to sell.
-The number of tokens issued for each series should always correspond to the number of artworks available, so if you want to sell 25 prints, you’d release 25 tradable tokens.
+On Foundation, we make it easy for creators to issue a unique token for an artwork they want to sell.

 Digital wallets are what allow you to hold and make transactions with cryptocurrency.
 Your digital wallet is essentially an “address” (which will look like a long string of numbers) where cryptocurrencies can be sent, and from which they can be spent.
 A digital wallet contains two pieces of information: a public key (kind of like a routing number) and your private key (kind of like the password to your online bank).
 In order to buy and trade on Foundation, you need to first have a digital wallet set up.
 Coinbase is one of the most user-friendly services you can use to set up a digital wallet, and begin buying and trading cryptocurrency assets.